fpirotti/lasPhotoCamSIM/README.md

 ### OUTPUT

   1. a CSV file with the file name  appended with  *.out* and file contents of original camera locations file with appended column with gap fraction values.
-  2. If *-orast*  is set, one ESRI GRID ASCII text file that can be loaded in a gis software.
-One file per plot.
+  2. If *-orast*  is set, one ESRI GRID ASCII (.asc) text file that can be loaded in a gis software.
+One grid file per plot, named <plot.
 Center of grid is geolocated at camera position, but of course the size is not scaled.

 **Examples**